 Found on the Align menu.
 You can set up a remote search using the NCBI BLAST server.
 You need an internet connection to use this function.
-The program will help by handling query sequence formatting, inframe translation, or excision of a subsequence, and will send your request to the server over the internet.
-Results are displayed in a table format and you can access molecules of interest.
+The program will help by handling query sequence formatting, in-frame translation, or excision of a subsequence, and will send your request to the server over the internet.
+The results are shown in a table format that allows you to download molecules of interest.